 Third, unless Gov. Scott does a 180 on climate, this report is meaningless.
 For, when given the opportunity in his two years as chief executive, Gov. Scott has acted against the best interest of the climate and a 21st century economy again and again.

 We have seen this play out when he joined the U.S. Climate Alliance (good), then proceeded to kill the wind industry in Vermont, oversaw a huge drop in solar installations and employment, and proposed cutting funds for Efficiency Vermont and the elimination of the Clean Energy Development Fund (all bad).

 On climate, Phil Scott says one thing, then does another.
 In doing so, he’s leaving job-creating opportunities on the table and Vermonters vulnerable to the instability of imported fossil fuels and a dramatically overheating planet.

-There’s another way – and real solutions that set the trajectory for long term affordability and planetary stability.
-Countries and regions around the world are reducing pollution and strengthening their economies, taking actions we can and should follow.
+There’s another way – and real solutions that set the trajectory for long-term affordability and planetary stability.
 You just won’t find many of those in Phil Scott’s climate action “plan.”